QubesOS/qubes-doc/common-tasks/usb-devices.md

 Mouse and keyboard setup are part of [setting up a USB-qube][keyboard setup].

-##Finding the right USB controller
+##Finding The Right USB Controller
 <!--TODO: This looks super old.
 Somebody please have a look! -->

 Some USB devices are not compatible with the USB pass-through method Qubes employs.